Relation between two-phase quantum walks and the topological invariant: Summary

 \section{Summary}

 In this paper, we treated the complete two-phase QW, which can be considered as an ideal mathematical model of topological insulator.
 We obtained a measure and two kinds of limit theorems describing localization and the ballistic behavior.
-Indeed, we got the stationary and time-averaged limit measures for our QW at first.
-We gave a suggestion that localization can be occurred independently of the phases of the time-evolution operators and initial state of the walker, unless the two phases are the same.
-In addition, owing to the asymmetric unitary matrices, both the stationary and time-averaged limit measures are generally asymmetric for the origin, however, the stationary and time-averaged measures become symmetric at $x=-1/2$ at least, for the two cases studied in Section 4.
+Indeed, we got the time-averaged limit and stationary measures for our QW at first.
+Since the dependence on the initial states of the time-averaged limit measure was also explicitly derived, we gave a condition that localization at the origin is not occurred even when the two regions have different topological numbers by setting appropriate phases of the time-evolution operators and initial state of the walker.
+Conversely stating, localization is most enhanced with a proper initial coin state Therefore, we conclude that the time-averaged limit measure derived in this paper can be used to find an optimal condition of the initial coin state to clearly observe localization even in actual experiments.\\ In addition, owing to the asymmetric unitary matrices, both the stationary and time-averaged limit measures are generally asymmetric for the origin, however, the stationary and time-averaged measures become symmetric at $x=-1/2$ at least, for the two cases studied in Section 4.
 This indicates that the defect at the origin of the two-phase QW with one defect makes the time-averaged distribution symmetric at the origin\cite{endosan}.
-Moreover, we presented the weak convergence theorem which describes the ballistic behavior in the probability distributions for the position of the walker in re-scaled spaces.
-We also studied the topological invariant of the complete two-phase QW.
+Moreover, we presented the weak convergence theorem which describes the ballistic behavior in the probability distributions for the position of the walker in re-scaled spaces. \\ We also studied the topological invariant of the complete two-phase QW.
 We clarified that the time-evolution operator of the complete two-phase QW possesses chiral symmetry with $\varepsilon_\Gamma=-\pi/2$, when the two phases satisfy $\sigma_+-\sigma_-=n\pi$ $(n\in \mathbb{Z})$.
 Therefore, the complete two-phase QW belongs to class AIII in the Cartan classification.
-Then, we derived the topological numbers for two-specific eigen values $\lambda=\pm i$.
+Then, we derived the topological numbers for two-specific eigenvalues $\lambda=\pm i$.
 Taking into account these results, we compared the mathematical rigorous results with prediction by the bulk-edge correspondence, and confirmed the perfect agreements.
 Furthermore, we succeeded to find the relation between localization of the two-phase QW with one defect and one of the complete two-phase QW, by considering that the defect coin operator at the origin as the symmetry preserving perturbation on the complete two-phase QW.
 In addition, we succeeded to relate the stationary and time-averaged limit measures by using both mathematical and physical consideration, which indicates that we can analyze localization of QWs by the stationary measure.
-The approach used in the present work would provide solid arguments to understand localization of various QWs in term of topological invariant.
+The approach used in the present work would provide solid arguments to understand localization of various QWs in term of topological invariant.\\ {\bf Acknowledgments.} TE is supported by financial support of Postdoctoral Fellowship from Japan Society for the Promotion of Science.
+HO is supported by the ``Topological Materials Science'' (No.\ JP18H04210) and Grants-in-Aid (No.\ JP18H01140 and No.\ JP18K18733) from the Japan Society for Promotion of Science.